 Part 4: The difference between these two methods

 iPad's screen time can only lock for iOS 12 or higher versions.
-On the other hand, FamiSafe is compatible with all devices both Android and iOS devices.
+On the other hand, FamiSafe is compatible with all devices, both Android and iOS devices.
 Whether your kid is using an iPad, iPhone, Android tablet, or phone, you will be able to track the activities of your kid on all the devices.

-Using Screen Time parents can set time limits for games and apps using Downtime.
+Using Screen Time, parents can set time limits for games and apps using Downtime.
 But when the time limit is up, a dialogue box appears saying remind in 15 minutes and ignore limit for today.
 Also, kids have realized that changing the time zone in settings gets them out of Downtime.
-While with the third-party parental control app – FamiSafe this is not possible.
+While with the third-party parental control app – FamiSafe, this is not possible.
 There is no way kids can unlock their iPad or disable screen time limits set.

 Parents need to have a kid's iPad every time for setting

-When using Screen Time on kid’s iPad parents need to access the iPad to lock it and if need to change the settings too.
+When using Screen Time on kid's iPad, parents need to access the iPad to lock it and if need to change the settings too.
 However, on the other hand, FamiSafe is a third-party parental control app that is installed both on your device and child.
-You don’t need access to your kid’s iPad every time you need to change a setting or put a screen time limit.
+You don't need access to your kid's iPad every time you need to change a setting or put a screen time limit.
 All this is done remotely from your device.

 FamiSafe can lock remotely and does not need kids' iPad once installed

-When using FamiSafe, you don’t need your kid’s iPad in your hand every time to change the settings.
-All is done remotely by accessing the app’s dashboard in your device.
-Just go to the dashboard and click on App Block to lock apps on iPad or put a limit on the apps.
-You just need your kid’s iPad when installing the app and the rest is done remotely.
+When using FamiSafe, you don't need your kid's iPad in your hand every time to change the settings.
+All is done remotely by accessing the app's dashboard in your device.
+Just go to the dashboard and click on App Block to lock apps on the iPad or put a limit on the apps.
+You just need your kid's iPad when installing the app, and the rest is done remotely.
 This is not possible in the iOS Screen Time feature as you need to access the device every time to change settings.

 iOs 12 Screen Time does not work on shared devices

 iOs Screen Time assumes there is only one user per device. iPads are often shared by family members.
 So, setting up screen time and internet limits for one child means constantly changing the settings or modifying them throughout the day.
-With FamiSafe, this is not the case, you can easily set the limits remotely.
+With FamiSafe, this is not the case.
+You can easily set the limits remotely.

 Internet filtering and controls on iOS Screen Time are basic

 The internet filtering and other control on iOS Screen Time provide protection only for the Safari browser and not Chrome or other apps with built-in browsers.
 It also offers only two choices.
-Restrict adult websites, relying on categorization known only on Apple and the other is restricting specific websites identified by the parent.
-FamiSafe parental control app has robust internet filtering features helping you restrict inappropriate content easily.
+Restrict adult websites, relying on categorization known only on Apple, and the other is restricting specific websites identified by the parent.
+FamiSafe parental control app has robust internet filtering features, helping you restrict inappropriate content easily.

 Part 5: Conclusion

-In this article, we read about the two effective ways on how to lock app on iPad for your kids.
+In this article, we read about the two effective ways on how to lock the app on the iPad for your kids.
 However, kids get offensive when parents put so many restrictions on iPad usage.
-You need to talk to your child and explain them it’s for their benefit only.
-For your kid’s safety and security, use the FamiSafe parental control app and save them from the dangers of the digital world.
+You need to talk to your child and explain to them it's for their benefit only.
+For your kid's safety and security, use the FamiSafe parental control app and save them from the dangers of the digital world.